 -

-Marked or otherwise identified in the contract, task order or delivery order and provided to the contractor by or on behalf of DoD in support of the performance of the contract; or
+Marked or otherwise identified in the contract, task order or delivery order and provided to the contractor by or on behalf of DoW in support of the performance of the contract; or

 -